Raid on Yarmouth: Raid

 Lively—some 2 mi behind—started to make smoke to hide the ships.
 German shooting was less accurate than it might have been because all the battlecruisers fired upon her at once, making it harder for each ship to see their fall of shot and correct their aim.
 At 07:40, Hipper ceased firing at Lively and directed some shells toward Yarmouth, which hit the beach.
 Once Stralsund had finished laying mines, the ships departed.

 Halcyon—out of immediate danger—radioed a warning of the presence of German ships.
 The destroyer HMS Success moved to join them, while three more destroyers in harbour began raising steam.
 The submarines HMS E10, D5 and D3—inside the harbour—moved out to join the chase, but D5 struck a mine and sank.
 At 08:30, Halcyon returned to harbour and provided a report of what had happened.

 At 09:55, Admiral David Beatty was ordered south with a battlecruiser squadron and squadrons of the Grand Fleet following from Ireland.
 By then, Hipper was 50 mi away, heading home.
 German ships waited overnight in Schillig Roads for fog to clear before returning to harbour.
-In the fog, the armoured cruiser —which was travelling from the Jade Bay to Wilhelmshaven—went off course and hit two mines.
-A number of the crew survived by sitting on the wreck of the ship, which had sunk in shallow water but at least 235 men were killed (reports vary).